Over 90 percent of all questions we receive are answered here, so odds are yours will be too.

 Our standard door size is 36".
 The actual opening is about 34.5".
 On our smaller custom greenhouses (4'-6' wide) we have to use a 24" door due to the space requirements of the frame.

-We can do a larger 48" door, but only on the 12' or 18' greenhouses, and it is an additional $100.
+We can do a larger 48" door, but only on the 12', and it is an additional $100.
 If you want this, you can request it during check out in the comment box and we'll add it to your order.

 No, we cannot build one larger than that; nor can we put two doors side by side.
 There isn't space in our greenhouse design.
 And we cannot build a 4' door in a 10' frame, for the same reason.